 Today the indexing community spans the world, with volunteers participating in this meaningful work on nearly every continent.
-At FamilySearch, we frequently receive stories from indexers like you who are excited to share their positive and life-changing experiences.
+At FamilySearch, we frequently receive stories from indexers who are excited to share their positive and life-changing experiences.
 Here are two of the stories that we’d like to pass along.

 Everyone Can Make a Difference, Heber, Utah (Name Withheld)